 Building on the rich foundational work on the figures of the cyborg and posthuman, this book situates the artificial in similar terms, but from a nevertheless distinctly different viewpoint.
 After examining ideas of the artificial as deployed in film, novels and other digital contexts, this study concludes that we are now part of an artificial culture entailing a matrix which, rather than separating minds and bodies, or humanity and the digital, reinforces the symbiotic connection between identities, bodies, and technologies.

 The hardback available from Routledge directly, as are ebook formats.
 It can be purchased from Amazon US (+ Kindle Version); Amazon UK; Barnes and Noble; Book Depository UK; Book Depository US; and FishPond.
 If you are ordering from Australia, find the cheapest price via the book price comparison website Booko.
-The book is a bit on the expensive side, so if you’ve interested and you’ve got access to a University library, then maybe recommend they get a copy in the first instance.
+The book is a bit on the expensive side, and while I’d be very pleased if the book eventually has a paperback edition, I don’t know when or if that will be possibly, so if you’ve interested and you’ve got access to a University library, then maybe recommend they get a copy in the first instance.

 A preview of the first 30 pages of the book, as well as the ability to request inspection copies for possible course use, can be found here.

 Leaver’s Artificial Culture is a positive step in our greater understanding of contemporary culture, and I applaud his attempts at grappling with literary and film media in a single volume. […] Libraries are encouraged to purchase a copy because its breadth of research topics and theoretical approaches will appeal to a broad base of scholars.